Exploring Textured Paints: Funky Finishes for Walls

 Seal the Finish

-Once dry, seal the textured paint with a clear acrylic or latex sealer.
-This protects the finish and prevents the texture medium from rubbing off.
-Re-coat every few years to maintain protection.
+After the texture dries, protect it with a clear acrylic or latex sealer.
+This locks in the finish and reduces rub‑off.
+Recoat every few years to maintain protection.

-With some experimenting, you’ll be creating custom textured finishes in no time.
-The possibilities for unique wall treatments are endless!
+With a bit of experimenting, you’ll be turning out custom textures in no time.
 Let your creativity lead the way.

 Ideas for Using Textured Paints in Different Rooms